NW Roybal Center for Translational Research on Aging

-Our goal is to improve the health, well-being, quality of life and productivity of older adults with cognitive impairment; midlife and older adults at risk for cognitive impairment; and caregivers along the full continuum of environments in which older adults reside and receive care (including private homes, retirement communities, assisted living residences, adult family homes and skilled nursing facilities).
+Our goal is to improve the health, well-being, quality of life and productivity of older adults with cognitive impairment; midlife and older adults at risk for cognitive impairment; and caregivers along the full continuum of environments in which older adults reside and receive care (including private homes, retirement communities, assisted living residences, adult family homes, and skilled nursing facilities).

 The National Institute of Aging’s Division of Behavioral and Social Research currently supports 13 Roybal Centers nationwide.
-The Roybal Centers are intended to develop and pilot innovative ideas for translation of basic behavioral and social research findings into programs and practices that will improve the lives of older people and the capacity of institutions to adapt to societal aging.
+The Roybal Centers are intended to develop and pilot innovative ideas for the translation of basic behavioral and social research findings into programs and practices that will improve the lives of older people and the capacity of institutions to adapt to societal aging.

 The Roybal Centers are charged with building a research infrastructure that: